cosmos72/gomacro/README.md

 Only interpreted statements can be debugged: expressions and compiled code will be executed, but you cannot step into them.

+The debugger is quite new, and may have some minor glitches.

 ## Why it was created

 First of all, to experiment with Go :)